BrandonClapp/mac-shortcuts-for-windows/readme.md

 Frequently swapping between OSX and Windows devices can be frustrating due to keyboard shortcut muscle memory.
-This is a hacked together solution for mapping familiar Mac OSX shortcuts to their Windows equivilent counterpart, at least for basic functionality and text editing.
+If your goal is to use Mac style shortcuts on a Windows device, this is a hacked together solution for mapping familiar Mac OSX shortcuts to their Windows equivilent counterpart, at least for basic functionality and text editing.

 ## 1. Install SharpKeys